vlad-io/DLMDS-EDE02-CODE/readme.md

    - Second line label specifies the frequency schedule:

      Downloads hourly (as per "@hourly" label).
 If a different schedule is needed the "@hourly" label should be updated.
-For a posible set of schedule one can use the following examples:
+For a possible set of schedule one can use the following examples:

      - every minute: */1 * * * *
      - every day: 0 1 * * *